 - If using string beans, baby corn or carrots, blanch them before stir-frying.

-How to make Tofu scramble dinners out of this basic recipe
+How to make vegan dinners out of this Asian tofu recipe

 Scrambled tofu fried rice